iacoviola/gamelog/README.md

 ### Technologies
 The project will be implemented using the following technologies:
-- Frontend: Svelte
+- Frontend: Svelte w/ TypeScript
-- Backend: Node.js
+- Backend: Sveltekit
 - Database: Supabase
 - API: [IGDB](https://www.igdb.com/api)